 Cascading use of wood approach: In order to reduce the pressure on the world's forests, wood should first be used to make high-value products like furniture, packaging and fine papers before it is reused, recycled and finally burnt for energy generation.
-We are not in favour of direct use of wood as an energy source.
+We are not in favour of direct use of wood

 Over the last 25 years the forests area in Europe has been growing.
-Forest area has expanded by 17.5 million hectares and wood stock grew by 10.1 billion m3 with
+Forest area wood stock grew by 10.1 billion m3 with 42%2.
+We consider not only the positive impact of forests on climate change, but also the obvious impact of climate change on forests